 One of the most effective preventive measures revolves around encryption-key management systems that are exclusive to each vehicle.
 In this case, encryption keys must be regularly updated.
 When data is transmitted to a third party, users’ consent has to be systematically obtained.
 While such mechanisms are not user friendly, drivers’ confidentiality comes first.

-Currently, AI is a definitive key factor in the automotive industry proliferation.
+Along with other major drivers such as RPA in the automotive industry, AI is a definitive key factor in the proliferation of this economic sector.
 The inevitable shift from hardware to software in the automotive industry requires vehicle manufacturers to reimagine their workflows and pay close attention to relevant regulatory frameworks.
 These efforts combined make overcoming of the aforementioned legal, ethical and security challenges just a matter of time.